DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 "Even you think the same, right?"

 "But of course.
-As long as we are not discovered by Alfreya-dono.
+As long as we are not discovered by Alfreyja-dono.
 I wouldn't take such measures otherwise.
 Like this."